kc1awv/LoRaTNCX/THINGS_TO_WORK_ON.md

 - Implement a more modular code structure to facilitate future development and maintenance.
 - Improve documentation and add more examples for users and developers.
 - Implement unit tests and integration tests to ensure code quality and reliability.

+---

+## Can't / Won't implement
+- Add support for additional modulation schemes that the SX126x supports (e.g., FSK).
+  - NOT POSSIBLE WITH HELTEC WIFI LORA 32 V4 - DIO2 pin used as RF switch for PA on board V4 board